lotterySambad-today/lotterySambad-today/README.md

 ## CHECK RESULT 👉👉 [Bhutan State Lottery Result](https://lotterysambad-today.com/bhutan-state-lottery-results-today/)
 ## CHECK RESULT 👉👉 [Bhutan State Lottery Result](https://lotterysambad-today.com/bhutan-state-lottery-results-today/)

+<p>You can also check other results like- <a href="https://lotterysambad-today.com/">Nagaland State Lottery</a>, <a href="https://lotterysambad-today.com/manipur-lottery-result-today/">Manipur State Lottery</a>, <a href="https://lotterysambad-today.com/bodoland-lottery-results-today/">Bodoland State Lottery</a>, <a href="https://lotterysambad-today.com/sikkim-state-lottery-result-today/">Sikkim State Lottery</a>, <a href="https://lotterysambad-today.com/dhankesari-lottery-sambad/">Dhankesari Lottery Results</a> and more from our website.</p>

 ### Bhutan State Lotteries
 Bhutan State Lottery runs seven weekly Kanchenjunga lotteries, each offering a top prize of ₹10,000.
 Tickets are priced at just ₹5 each.
 The draws happen three times a day—at 11:55 AM, 4:00 PM, and 8:00 PM—with different prize schemes depending on the day and time of the draw.